How do integrative experts manage anxiety?

 The 2017 SIO clinical practice guidelines regarding people with breast cancer provide these recommendations to professionals for managing anxiety during and after treatment for breast cancer.
 This set of guidelines has been endorsed by the American Society of Clinical Oncology (ASCO).1Lyman GH, Greenlee H et al. Integrative therapies during and after breast cancer treatment: ASCO endorsement of the SIO clinical practice guideline.
 Journal of Clinical Oncology.
 2018 Sep 1;36(25):2647-2655.

-Moderate certainty that the net benefit is small; offer or provide this modality for selected patients, depending on individual circumstances:
+Offer or provide this modality for selected patients, depending on individual circumstances (Moderate certainty that the net benefit is small):

 Therapies with insufficient evidence to make a recommendation with anxiety: